Career TEAM exists to accelerate the human condition.

 A new Chief Innovation Officer, Harrison Tonne. was tasked to convert print content into an online EDGE menu of services to address these issues while new Chief Administrative Officer, Danielle Simone, was appointed to oversee content, edit and monitor progress.
 The primary offering became a competency based, career learning management system (Career EDGE) adopted by numerous schools and universities as their new Student Success course; while government agencies began offering EDGE access to their clients through a smart phone or computer lab.
 EDGE also launched a staff capacity building portal, which provided professional development in the form of video-based coaching and guidance modules.

 In 2012, Chris and Career TEAM were featured in a CBS 60 Minutes segment seen by 18 million viewers.
 The segment focused on the alarming trend of millions of Americans who had exhausted their unemployment benefits without finding work.
-The EDGE LMS was depicted as a viable tool based on a piloted group of 100 long-term unemployed Americans filmed by 60 Minutes; 75% of whom had found work after using the EDGE.
+The Career EDGE was depicted as a viable tool based on a piloted group of 100 long-term unemployed Americans filmed by 60 Minutes; 75% of whom had found work after using the EDGE.
 Since then, Platform to Employment (P2E), funded by The Workplace Inc., has expanded in a 25 city national roll-out led by EDGE content.

 In 2013, the US Department of Labor announced a $150 million grant to serve Long Term Unemployed of which EDGE content became a fixture.